Rail transport in New South Wales: Broken Hill line

 A section of the current main line from Sydney to Broken Hill, was built from Orange to Molong (1885), Parkes (1893), Condobolin (1898) and Trida (1919).
 A separate section of standard gauge line was also opened from Menindee to Broken Hill in 1919, which met the gauge Silverton Tramway at a break-of-gauge opened in 1888.

 At Cockburn, the Silverton Tramway connected with the South Australian Railways system to Port Pirie and via a break of gauge at Terowie to Adelaide.
 The final missing link between Trida and Broken Hill was completed in 1927.
 In 1969 the Broken Hill – Port Pirie was standardised, completing the Sydney – Perth standard gauge link.

-Illawarra line
+South Coast line

-The Illawarra line was opened in stages progressively southward from Sydney starting in 1884 and reaching Wollongong in 1887 and Bomaderry, near Nowra in 1893.
+The South Coast line was opened in stages progressively southward from Sydney starting in 1884 and reaching Wollongong in 1887 and Bomaderry, near Nowra in 1893.
 A branch line was built from Sydenham to Belmore in 1895, Bankstown in 1909 and Regents Park in 1928, which became part of the Bankstown Line of the Sydney Trains transport network.